Bible study is the most fun, profitable, and valuable thing you can do, especially if you know what you are doing!

 - Then it looks at the grammatical relationships within sentences, paragraphs, and chapters

-- Finally, the literary genre plays an essential role in correctly interpreting Scripture
+- The literary genre plays an essential role in correctly interpreting Scripture

-- Various Biblical genres For instance, law, poetry, historical narratives, letters, and apocalyptic literature
+- Various Biblical genres include law, poetry, historical narratives, letters, and apocalyptic literature

 After knowing the context, it is easier to interpret the passage.
 Remember, there is only one meaning of the text when it comes to interpretation!